sybrohee/besolverd/README.md

 I won't be offended if you ask that I adapt, correct or add something to the script.
 Of course, you can also modify the script yourself (even if it is never a pleasure to dig into the awful python code of someone else).

+Genome build hg19/37 may or may not contain a chr prefix before the chromosome name.
+If you have that prefix in the VCF and BAM files, you shoud use ```-g hg37chr``` option.